2nd degree (Master)

 In the first part of the course we will treat the classical theory as was introduced in Shannon's seminal paper.
-In this part we will show how probability can be used to model some classical problems such as data compression and channel coding (fixed length and variable length) and introduce the basic concepts such as entropy, Fisher information.
+In this part we will show how probability can be used to model some classical problems such as data compression and channel coding (fixed length and variable length) and introduce the basic concepts such as entropy, divergence and Fisher information.

 Learning outcomes - On successful completion of this module, students should be able to:

 Understand how information problems are modeled and solved using elementary mathematical tools.

 Get familiar with theoretical methods which appear in information theoretical problems, in particular probabilistic methods and information calculus.

 -- Introduction and presentation of the basic concepts such as entropy, relative entropy, mutual information.

 --Method of types

 --Variable length coding and block data compression;

 -- Lempel Ziv algorithm.